allebone/help.omni.af.mil/docs/PEX/Training.md

 8. Click Open Selected TARs.
 When the report\(s\) opens, the editable fields are orange.

-9. Select to Approve, Unapprove, or Delete the training reported: A.  Approve: Check the Approved checkbox for the task.
+9. Select to Approve, Unapprove, or Delete the training reported:

+    1. Approve: Check the Approved checkbox for the task.
 Once you approve, the \# Approved defaults to the \# Reported.

-1\) To change the number approved, check the Approved checkbox for the task.
+        1. To change the number approved, check the Approved checkbox for the task.
 Once approved, the \# Approved defaults to the \# Reported.
-You can reduce \(not increase\) the

-\# Approved as required.
+You can reduce \(not increase\) the \# Approved as required.

-B.  Unapprove: To cancel a previous approval \(you made a mistake\), check the Unapprove checkbox.
+    2. Unapprove: To cancel a previous approval \(you made a mistake\), check the Unapprove checkbox.
 This put the task back as simply reported.

-C.  Delete: Check the Delete checkbox.
+    3. Delete: Check the Delete checkbox.

 10. Click Save at the bottom of the page.